RELEVANT CHAPTERS

 - provide a reference if required by the assessing CMBC officer;

-- following an assessment of suitability for a personal budget where the Care Plan specifically identifies a requirement for a direct payment as a means to secure provision, agreement is subject to the following
+- following an assessment of suitability for a personal budget where the care and support plan specifically identifies a requirement for a direct payment as a means to secure provision, agreement is subject to the following conditions:

 - any party listed in Section 6, Who can Receive Direct Payments? is capable of receiving and managing the direct payment.